-On August 22, 2024, at 9:26 PM local time, a fissure eruption began in the Sundhnúkagígar crater row near Grindavík on Iceland's Reykjanes Peninsula.
-This marks the ninth eruption in the past three years and the sixth eruption in this area since December 2023.
-The new fissure that opened is approximately 2.42 miles (3.9 km) long.
+On November 20, 2024, at 11:14 PM local time, a fissure eruption began in the Sundhnúksgígar crater row on the Reykjanes Peninsula, approximately 30 miles (48 km) southwest of Reykjavik.
+Located between Mt.
+Stóra-Skógfell and Mt.
+Sýlingarfell, this marks the tenth eruption in the past three years and the seventh in this area since December 2023.
+The fissure was approximately 1.86 miles (3 km) long.
+After 18 days of activity, the volcano fell quiet on December 8, 2024, with only gentle smoke rising from the ground.

 For more information, check the official Icelandic sources: